Trebonius91/Caracal/README.md

 ## Compiling from Source

 The Makefile, which is located in the main directory, should be modified to meet your sytem requirements (a separate configure file will be added in the future).
-After, this, copy ot tp the src directory and run
+After, this, copy it to the src directory and run
 ```
 $ make
 ```